Nourish your blood with the wheat of affirmation.

 - O.V. de L. Milosz

-There are many types of seeds, (grains are the seeds of grasses) and many ways of processing them as food.
-The grain in most wheat products, for example, has been stripped of its slower-to-digest elements, bran, kernels etc. in order to make it more soft and consistent in texture, and to preserve its shelf-life during mass distribution.
-Unfortunately, these "slow" elements are precisely what is needed to keep the body from transforming the grains carbohydrates too quickly into sugar during digestion.
+Negative reactions to wheat are also a result of how the grain is processed.
+The grain in most commercial wheat products, for example, is stripped of its slower-to-digest elements, bran, kernels etc. This is done order to make the product soft and consistent in texture, and to preserve its shelf-life during long-distance distribution.
+Unfortunately, it is precisely these "slow" elements in the grain that are needed to keep the body from digesting them too quickly, transforming the carbohydrates into sugar.

-In eating highly processed wheat it may not be the gluten itself that is the concern.
-Most mass-produced wheat products today also contain high levels of fermentable short-chain carbohydrates, collectively known as FODMAPS which have been shown to cause gastrointestinal problems.
+Because of these processing techniques, most mass-produced wheat products on the market today contain high levels of fermentable short-chain carbohydrates, collectively known as FODMAPS which have been shown to cause gastrointestinal problems as they pass through the digestive tract..